Project lead: Glasgow City Council

 Area: Glasgow City

-The vision for the project is to install a graphene infrared heating system, Solar PV and a hot water system with control panels to reduce energy loss and fuel poverty.
-The aim is to demonstrate how savings can be made (both in fuel costs and carbon emissions) from the installation of the graphene system and evaluate it’s potential as a solution to high energy costs in stone tenement buildings and off gas areas.
+The vision for the project is to install a graphene infrared heating system, solar PV, and a hot water system with control panels to reduce energy loss and fuel poverty.
+The project aims to demonstrate how savings can be made (both in fuel costs and carbon emissions) from the installation of the graphene system and evaluate its potential as a solution to high energy costs in stone tenement buildings and off gas areas.

 The proposed system uses graphene as a heating element.
 It works by using the high surface area of graphene as an infrared emitter and therefore does not need to generate hot surface temperatures in order to work.